YumaYX/rubydemodoc/input/digest/md5sum.md

-This Ruby code snippet demonstrates the usage of the `Digest::MD5` class in Ruby for calculating and representing the hexadecimal hash values of strings and files.
-The `Digest::MD5.hexdigest("ruby")` line calculates the MD5 hash of the string "ruby" and returns the hexadecimal representation of the hash, which is '58e53d1324eef6265fdb97b08ed9aadf'.
-Additionally, the `Digest::MD5.file('input/digest/md5sum.rb').to_s` line calculates the MD5 hash of the file named 'input/digest/md5sum.rb' and returns the hexadecimal representation of the hash.
+This Ruby code snippet demonstrates the use of the `digest/md5` library to calculate the MD5 hash of a string and a file.
+First, it calculates the MD5 hash of the string "ruby" using `Digest::MD5.hexdigest()`, which returns the hexadecimal representation of the hash.
+Second, it calculates the MD5 hash of the file "input/digest/md5sum.rb" using `Digest::MD5.file()`, which returns the hexadecimal representation of the hash as a string.
+The `to_s` method is used to convert the hash object to a string.
+The MD5 hash is a 128-bit hash value, typically represented as a 32-character hexadecimal string.